 Change of postal details

-Authority for authorised person(s) to sign forms
+Authority to permit person(s) to enquire and/or sign claim forms

 Temporary pharmacy closure – deactivation

 Pharmacy affected by disaster

 Bankruptcy of approved pharmacist or external administration of pharmacy